 Essentially the poles are an extension of your arm.
 Making a slight lateral twist with your waist while walking gives you added core work.
 The public path Kim had us take (adjacent to Stoweflake) alongside a stream and fields was easy-going and picturesque.
 It’s called the Stowe Recreation Path, and it’s 5.5 miles of curvy streamside joy.
 Truly a bike path for the ages!

 We had just enough energy left over to tackle Stowe village.
 It’s compact and filled with interesting, artsy shops and touring spots.
 Walking Main Street may be a sport to some shoppers, but we found it relaxing.

 Located smack in the middle of Main Street is the Stowe Area Association Visitors Center headquarters.
 Any trip to Stowe should begin with either an actual or virtual visit to this place.

 As we say at GoNOMAD, “Plan ahead!”
-Area associations and visitors bureaus should be a first stop.
+Area associations and visitors bureaus should be the first stop.
 Well, maybe after checking fares and hotels on GoNOMAD.com, that is!

 We left the visitors center armed with a list of “To Dos” which began with lunch at Frida’s Taqueria + Grill.
 This California girl loves a tasty taqueria and Frida’s had some interesting menu items, including a variety of tacos; fried oysters with orange chipotle sauce, beef tongue with shredded lettuce and queso fresco.
 Yum.